Arthur Tipton

 Arthur Charles "Bull" Tipton (June 5, 1882 – January 15, 1942) was an American football player and United States Army officer.
 He was a consensus first-team selection to the 1904 College Football All-America Team.

-Early years
+Early life

 Tipton was born on June 5, 1882, at Las Vegas in the New Mexico Territory.
 He attended public schools in Las Vegas, Sacred Heart College in Denver, Braden's Preparatory School.

 West Point

 In 1901, Tipton enrolled at the United States Military Academy in West Point, New York.
 He graduated in 1905.

 While attending West Point, Tipton played for the Army Black Knights football team from 1903 to 1904 and was selected as a consensus first-team center on the 1904 College Football All-America Team.
 During the 1904 game against Navy, Tipton kicked a loose ball down the field and fell on it for a touchdown after it crossed the goal line.
 In response to his maneuver, the Rules Committee amended the rules to disallow such a play.